 Title III funding is utilized to extend and build upon the professional development that is available for our teaching staff as they collaborate to meet the academic and behavioral needs of our English learners.
 All English learners receive support services through our base program.
 Our Title III Coach provides professional development, demonstration lessons and coaching to assist our teachers as they plan linguistically appropriate goals to meet the needs of their students.
 Our Coach also assists our sites in their collaborative efforts with parents and family.
-The increase in services reflects additional programs and expenditures including instructional support for intervention to support student needs for our English Language Learners, additional professional development and coaching to help teachers learn techniques and strategies to meet the needs of our English Language learners, additional days of instruction offered beyond the 180 day school year through Saturday Academy and Summer Academy, and additional support for English Language learners.
+The increase in services reflects additional programs and expenditures including instructional support for intervention to support student needs for our English Language Learners, additional professional development and coaching to help teachers learn techniques and strategies to meet the needs of our English Language learners, additional learning opportunities for the parents of English Language learners, additional days of instruction offered beyond the 180 day school year through Saturday Academy and Summer Academy, and additional support for English Language learners.